20 Best WordPress Themes

 Key Takeaways

-• Divi includes 800+ layouts and a visual builder for non-technical users.
+• Divi provides over 800 layouts and a drag-and-drop builder for easy site customization.

 A WordPress theme is a collection of templates, stylesheets, and PHP files that controls how your site looks, lays out content, and behaves across devices.
 Picking the right one shapes your speed scores, your editing workflow, and how much you spend on add-on plugins.